 Assessing your MBA admissions profile

 Thinking about what you want and need in an MBA program is the fun part.
 Before you do that, though, you’ll need to tackle the less fun part: assessing your profile.
-Knowing a program has everything you’ve ever dreamed of is nice, but if it does not welcome applicants like you, it’s just a fantasy, not something to expend effort and money applying to.
+Knowing a program has everything you’ve ever dreamed of is nice, but if it does not welcome applicants like you, it’s just a fantasy.
 Conversely, learning that a seemingly so-so program would likely value your candidacy might prompt you to take a closer and warmer look.

 5 factors to consider when evaluating your profile